cucumber/.github/.github/ISSUE_TEMPLATE/feature_request.md

 <!-- A clear and concise description of what you want to happen. -->

-### ⛏Have you considered any alternatives or workarounds?
+### ⛏ Have you considered any alternatives or workarounds?

 <!-- A clear and concise description of any alternative solutions or features you've considered. -->